My way of styling bookshelves is to first take everything off and dust the shelves before I begin. And then I put one thing on one shelf at a time.

 This one has a lot of interesting features.
 You know a bookshelf is styled well if you can’t stop looking at it!

-These two bookshelves don't focus as much on the books, as they focuses on little treasures.
+These two bookshelves don’t focus on the books as much as they focus on little treasures.
 Probably mementos that mean something to the person or persons who live there.

 Have your dining space next to your bookshelves.
 It would keep you highly entertained as you ate your meal.
-And also work well in a smallish space.
+And it would also work well in a smallish space.